jazzband/django-polymorphic/DOCS.rst

 -------

-The repository (or tar file) contains a complete Django project that may be used for tests or experiments (without any installation needed).
+The repository (or tar file) contains a complete Django project that may be used for tests or experiments, without any installation needed.

 To run the included test suite, execute::